tohru-murakami/Yukari_Code_2/Quick_Start_Guide.md

 ## Utilizing Yukari Code for the Optimization of Actual Anatomy Teams

-In order to use the Yukari Code to optimize the formation of actual anatomy groups, the necessary data must first be prepared.
+In order to use the Yukari Code to optimize the assignment of actual anatomy teams, the necessary data must first be prepared.

 ### Administering a Google Form Survey

-To gather input from the students enrolled in the anatomy course, Create an authenticated Google Form.
+To gather input from the students enrolled in the anatomy course, create a Google Form with access authentication.
 The form should include the following questions, each of which will be answered on a 1–5 Likert scale.

-See the sample survey : /GitHub/Yukari_code_2/Yukari Data Manager/Yukari_Preference_Survey.md
+See the sample survey for details : /GitHub/Yukari_code_2/Yukari Data Manager/Yukari_Preference_Survey.md

 ### Data Collection

-Once the Google Form survey has been administered to the students, the data will be downloaded in Excel format.
-The data will then be cleaned, and for any students who did not provide responses, their entries will be left blank.
+Once the Google Form survey has been administered to the students, download the data in Excel format.
+Check and clean the data.
+For any students who did not provide responses, Leave their entries blank.

-The cleaned data will be input into the Yukari Data Manager spreadsheet to generate the dataset required for use with the Yukari Code.
+The cleaned data will be input into the Yukari Data Manager spreadsheet to generate the data required for use with the Yukari Code.